neutrons/hyspecppt/docs/source/design/hyspecpptclasses.rst

         +float lattice_unit_h
         +float lattice_unit_k
         +float lattice_unit_l
+        +set_parameters(params: dict[str, float])
         +get_parameters()
-        +set_parameters()
+        +calculate_modQ()
     }

 Experiment Settings
 --------------------

-The parameters' default values for the Experiment object are stored in a file, e.g experiment_settings.py, next to the model file.
+The parameters' default values for the application are stored in a file, experiment_settings.py, next to the model file.
 They are imported in the HyspecPPT Model file and used during the Experiment object's initialization and data calculations.
 The options for experiment and plot types are used in HyspecPPT Model and View files.
 More specifically the parameters with their values are: